 Seniors Benefit From More Light

 In general, significantly more light is needed in the home for seniors.
 In part, this is because of common eye changes and eye disorders in which the eye needs more light to see at the same level it used to with less light.
-Another reason is because seniors are home more.
+Another reason is that seniors are home more.

 03 of 10